Chromodoris annae

-Chromodoris annae is a species of sea slug, a very colourful nudibranch, a shell-less marine gastropod mollusc in the family Chromodorididae.
+Chromodoris annae also known as the Anna's magnificent sea slug is a species of sea slug, a very colourful nudibranch, a shell-less marine gastropod mollusc in the family Chromodorididae.

 Distribution

 This species of nudibranch is found in the central area of the Indo-Pacific region from Malaysia, Indonesia and the Philippines to the Marshall Islands.
+The Indo-Pacific region that Chromodoris annae can be found in is rich in biodiversity.
+This is a tropical region made up of shallow waters and expanses of coastal shoreline.
+It is teeming with many different coral reefs, mangroves, and seagrasses.
+During the day, the nudibranch is typically found alone within coral reefs.
+Chromodoris annae can reach depths of between 15-30 m.

 Description

 Chromodoris annae can reach a maximum size of 5 cm length.

-The body is elongate with a foot which is distinct from the upper body by a skirt like mantle hiding partially the foot.
+The body is elongated, with a foot made distinguishable from the upper body by a skirt-like mantle that partially hides it.

 The branched gills and the rhinophores are orange to yellow.

-The main background color is bluish, the intensity of the latter varying from blue-grey to intense blue, slightly speckled by tiny black spots.
+The main bodily color can be a variety of shades of blue, the intensity of the latter varying from blue-grey to intense blue, slightly speckled by tiny black spots.

 The blue dorsal side and the foot are bordered with a black line which can be discontinuous depending on the specimen.
 A black dash between the rhinophores distinguishes this species from similar species like Chromodoris elisabethina and Chromodoris westraliensis.

 The mantle edge and the foot are bordered with white and orange to yellow lines in which the width and the color intensity can vary greatly from a specimen to another.

 Ecology

-This nudibranch feeds on the sponge Petrosaspongia sp.
+Chromodoris annae has a diet that consists of only one group of sponge, known as Petrosaspongia sp.
+This nudibranch seeks out this group of sponge due to its noxious chemical composition.
+Chromodoris annae is able to absorb this compound and store it in glands that stretch around the mantle.
+These stored chemicals are unpleasant to some surrounding fish, allowing Chromodoris annae to avoid predation.
+Along with toxin production, it is also believed that the vibrant coloration of Chromodoris annae could be considered aposematic and may be a visual deterrent for predators.
+Currently, the only predators of Chromodoris annae and others of the Chromodoris species are a carnivorous nudibranch genus Gymnodoris.